 The Bible teaches that, ultimately, what we each desire most is to be loved unconditionally.
 But when we let our fear of rejection prevent us from being honest about our thoughts, emotions, and insecurities, we end up feeling alone and never truly feel loved.

 Even when we make mistakes and hurt God, he still sticks with us because he loves us.
-He craves intimacy with us just as much as we do, and so there is nothing we can do that would drive him away.
-There is no guilt, no mistake, no flaw that could make him not want to love us anymore.
+Nothing we do can drive him away.

 This study focuses on the stories of Saul and David, in order to get a better understanding of what it means to be fake and what it means to be real.